TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Your version of Internet Explorer is out of date.
 For best experience please upgrade to Internet Explorer 7 or above.

-Friends and Family There's still time to save even more and share with your friends!

-In Store and Online | Ends October 31
+Take Your Pick Online Only | Ends October 31 | Online Code: SCARIEST

+Extra 31% Off\* $100 or More, select styles

+Or, Extra 25% Off\* select styles

+\*Get detailsPlus Free Shipping Anywhere Over $49

+No Code Required

+Get details and exclusionsSuper Saturday Sale

+Starts Now! | In Store and Online

+Shop Super Saturday Sale Now

-Extra 25% Off\* | Code: 2BHAPPY
+Extra 25% Off\* | Use Code: 2BHAPPY

-Or, $10 Off $25 or More\* | Code: SHOPNOW3
+Or, $10 Off $25 or More\* | Use Code: SHOPNOW3

-\*Exclusions and details Get store coupon Shop Now: Shop Women Shop Kids Shop Men Shop Baby Shop Home Shop Jewelry Shop Handbags and Accessories Shop Shoes60 to 85% Off Clearance when you use 25% Off code: 2BHAPPY Shop Clearance Get details: Refresh Your Home For Fall 30 to 50% Off Home Collections
+\*Exclusions and Details Get Store Coupon Save On Workout Clothes For The Family 40 to 50% Off Xersion For The family

 Select styles

-  Shop Home Sale Shop Bedding and Bath Shop Window Shop Furniture and Mattresses Shop Kitchen and Dining Shop Home Decor Shop Luggage Diamond Rings and More Are On Sale Now!
-Diamond Sale
+Shop Women Shop Men Shop Boys Shop Girls         Boots and Booties On Sale Now!
+20 to 50% Off Boots For Her

-Final Days!
-Ends October 27

-40 to 60% Off Fine Jewelry and Bijoux Bar, select styles

-Shop Fine Jewelry and Bijoux Bar

-30 to 60% Off Fashion Jewelry, select styles

-Shop Fashion Jewelry

-20 to 50% Off Fine and Fashion Watches, select styles
+Select styles

-Shop Watches Shop Modern Bride Coats, Hats, Gloves and Scarves For Men, Women and Kids 40 to 50% Off Coats, Hats, Gloves and Scarves For The Family
+Shop Boots Shop Wide-Calf Boots Coats, Hats, Gloves and Scarves For Men, Women and Kids 40 to 50% Off Coats, Hats, Gloves and Scarves For The Family

 Select styles